abhi16897/blogsite/README.md

 *BLOGGING SYSTEM*
 This is the Blogging System Application.

-application url: *https://oletirevanth6.000webhostapp.com/*  this is (live application)url for my application.
+Application url: *https://oletirevanth6.000webhostapp.com/*  this is (live application)url for my application.

  *INSTRUCTIONS TO RUN THIS APPLICATION IN LOCAL HOST*